COLORADO FUNDERS for Inclusiveness & Equity

 Membership is free and open to all Colorado funders.
 For more information, contact us.

-• Jacquie Esquibel - Caring 4 Denver Foundation
+• Jacquie Esquibel - Caring for Denver Foundation

 • Saira Hamidi - The Colorado Trust